Magazines 2025 May - Jun Awards for Faith Today work from 2024

 Awards for work done by the Faith Today team last year are always a source of encouragement.
 Such awards come from contests we enter each year, which involve independent judges giving us advice and kudos about our work so that we keep serving our readers better.

-Several contests have yet to announce winners, but we just got a set from this year's Canadian Christian Communicators Association awards, adding to the ones from this year’s Evangelical Press Association awards (see below for those).
+One contest has yet to announce winners, but so far we have a set from this year's Canadian Christian Communicators Association awards, adding to the ones from this year’s Evangelical Press Association awards (see below for those).
+Scroll to the end for those shortlisted on Aug.
+12 by The Word Guild, which will announce winners Sept.
+20.

 Our awards from CCCA, announced online May 23, include eight first-place awards, one honourable mention, three seconds and five thirds.